Migrants brace for tough winter in Calais sister camp

 He said around 200 children were probably in the camp.

 "Hell on earth is here," Jutiyar, 25, said.
-He, his brothers and mother have been in Grande-Synthe for two months after travelling from Iraq to France.
+He, his brothers and mother have been in Grande-Synthe for two months after traveling from Iraq to France.

 "We pray to God to stop the rain.
 Sometimes all the tents fly away because of the wind and at night we can't sleep because of the freezing cold."